BiLLY-J03l/DCS-935L-Firmware-Reversing/README.md

 - look for harcoded credentials
   - the etc/passwd file is a symlink to mnt/flash/config/passwd, which didn't exist at the time.
-  - the etc/passwd_default file only has an admin account with no hardcoded password.
+  - the etc/passwd_default file only has an admin account with a hardcoded password, which is blank.

   - ![image](https://github.com/user-attachments/assets/a496bf0d-cd91-4e85-8c48-d1f453a48854)